JuliaPOMDP/AEMS.jl/README.md

 #### 3. **The user can provide the planner with the action taken and observation received.**

-The planner can then follow these down the tree to the next belief node.
+This option is probably the most efficient, because the tree can be reused and no searching over beliefs must be performed.
+The planner can then follow the action and observation down the tree to the next belief node.
 To provide this information, the user can call `update_root(planner, a, o)`, where `a` and `o` are the action and observtion.
 To use this method, call `AEMSSolver` with the option `root_manager = :user`.

 Note that `update_root` will throw an error if the `root_manager` is not set to `:user`; don't mess with the root unless you specify that it's the user's job.

 Unfortunately, the user can't personally call `update_root` after each action/observation pair during simulation.
 Nor do existing simulators take care to update the planner (only the belief).
-Therefore, jj
+Therefore, `AEMS.jl` has re-implemented some of the simulators from `POMDPToolbox.jl` for the `AEMSPlanner` type (so far only TestSimulator).
+The only changes are the following three lines of code after generating a new observation:
 ```julia
 if planner.root_manager == :user
     update_root(planner, a, o)
 end
 ```

-### how does this look?
-another option

-### here we go
-yes
+Obviously, this solution is horrifying.
+Any simulation that wants to take advantage of the `update_root` function must be specifically made for the `AEMSPlanner` type.
+While the other root management methods, like belief-searching, don't require any changes to simulations, I'm not sure they are the optimal solution.
+It can be expensive if there are many beliefs and each belief is very large.
+There is also the issue of beliefs that should be the same but have small numerical differences; these will not be recognized as the same belief and the root will go un-updated.

 # Visualization